monsteronfire/rails-spore/README.md

 # rails-spore

-Using Spree gem to add e-commerce functionality to Rails App
+- Using Spree gem to add e-commerce functionality to Rails App

+- Customising frontend